Right to work without a residence permit

 - You are a citizen of a visa-free country, in which case you may work in Finland for the duration of your visa-free residence time.

-In addition to the two conditions above, you must work in one of the following positions:
+And you must also work in one of the following positions:

 - an interpreter, a teacher, a specialist or a sports judge or referee; or